EuroProofNet/europroofnet.github.io/_pages/WG1/Val_d_Ajol25/meeting.md

 - work session 1:
   * organization of the meeting
   * discussion on next seminars
-  * talk by Ivan Martinez Comas
+  * talk by Ivan Martinez Comas: algebraic effects in pure subtyping systems
 - work session 2:
   * individual work
   * initiation to lean2dk and lean4less by Rish